iamthehimansh/InfluencerAwardsEngine-IA-E/README.md

 # Summit Registration Widget

-A Next.js application for managing summit registrations with a widget that can be embedded in any website.
+## Overview

+This is a registration widget for summits and events, designed to be embedded in any website.
+It allows influencers to register for events and provides an admin interface to manage registrations.

 ## Features

-- Embeddable registration widget for any website
+- Embeddable registration widget
-- Admin dashboard to view and manage registrations
-- API endpoints for registration data
+- Admin dashboard for registration management
-- Vercel Blob storage for data persistence
+- Firebase Firestore database for data storage
+- CORS-enabled API endpoints
+- Responsive design

-## Getting Started
+## Setup

 ### Prerequisites

-- Node.js 18+ and npm/pnpm
+- Node.js (v18 or later)
-- Vercel account (for Blob storage)
+- npm or pnpm
+- Firebase project with Firestore database

 ### Installation